juliarcha/putty-ssh-auth-docs/explanation.md

 The key authentication process is a system known as **asymmetric cryptography**.
 It relies on a mathematically linked pair of keys, which is called a **cryptographic pair**, and follows a strict rule: what the public key encrypts, only the corresponding private key can decrypt.

-Let's understand what are public and private keys:
+Let's understand what are public and private keys?

-* **Public key**:
+### Public key

 * Can be shared openly without compromising security.
 * Used to encrypt data or verify a digital signature.

-* **Private key**:
+### Private key

 * Must be kept secret and secure.
 * Used to decrypt data or create a digital signature.

 > **INFO**
 >